middlestate/Cellar-Door-netlify-gatsby/src/pages/about.md

 culture_description_p2: "We believe live music and performance art of all kinds are transformative and essential to creating an identity for your city."
 craft_title: "Craft"
 craft_description_p1: "Whether it's one of our signature cocktails, crazy food concoctions or a hard-to-find bottle of wine you can bet that what you get has been created with intention."
-craft_description_p2: "We challenged ourself with our new menu to answer the question ...
-"How do we make a menu that is as creative as we are?""
+craft_description_p2: 'We challenged ourself with our new menu to answer the question ...
+"How do we make a menu that is as creative as we are?"'
 craft_description_p3: "The outcome is a vibrant, always changing roster of food and drink options designed to be iterated on and improved."
 ---